elafargue/wizkers-doc/docs/index.md

 ## Wizkers and Open Source

 Wizkers is a fully open source project, released under the terms of the GNU Affero General Public License.
-The Affero version of the GPL means that if you use Wizkers in any manner (including by running it or offering it as a service), you must make any code modification you did available to all your users.
+The Affero version of the GPL means that if you use Wizkers in any manner (including by running it or offering it as a service), you must make the full source code, including any modifications you did available to all your users.

 Wizkers also uses a variety of third party libraries which are released under multiple license schemes, but are all compatible with this global license.